 Interested students are encouraged to submit an application for consideration (click here).

-Award Mentor (1 position vacant): The student in this position coaches MA & PhD clinical psychology students on how to prepare competitive scholarship and award application packages.
+Award Mentor: The student in this position coaches MA & PhD clinical psychology students on how to prepare competitive scholarship and award application packages.
 This individual works alongside the Program Coordinator to develop and administer the annual Fall-semester workshop on guidelines and advice for applying for graduate funding and is available for one-on-one consultations with students throughout the year to review and provide feedback on award application materials.

-MA/PhD Graduate Student Representative (no vacancy): The students in these positions attend clinical psychology faculty meetings once per term; serve as faculty liaisons, representing needs of MA & PhD clinical students; provides a regular line of communication between students, faculty and administrators; works alongside the Program Coordinator to develop effective strategies to manage student concerns; and co-chairs sessional student meetings with the Program Coordinator.
+MA/PhD Graduate Student Representative: The students in these positions attend clinical psychology faculty meetings once per term; serve as faculty liaisons, representing needs of MA & PhD clinical students; provides a regular line of communication between students, faculty and administrators; works alongside the Program Coordinator to develop effective strategies to manage student concerns; and co-chairs sessional student meetings with the Program Coordinator.

 |Curriculum Committee Member: Dean Carcone|